/*

 <h3>What good judgment looks like here</h3>

-<p>Every amendment is an ATC workload burden on the controller too — he doesn't want to issue them, but the system requires them.
+<p>Every amendment is an ATC workload burden on the controller too.
+He doesn't want to issue them, but the system requires them.
 Accepting amendments cleanly is a form of CRM across the interphone.
 The fastest single-pilot jet pilots are the ones who make the controller's job easier, not the ones who demonstrate their own flexibility.</p>

 <h3>Key takeaway</h3>